|

 "At the bottom of the page" is the usual expression for something appearing near the bottom edge of a page "On the bottom" would be appropriate if there were something literally on the bottom edge - a bit of food snagged on the paper or the like

-- backside bottom - WordReference Forums
+- bottom shuffle - WordReference Forums

 - right-hand corner and right corner - WordReference Forums